(NLDO) - Thanks to a warped space-time region, the James Webb super telescope has discovered a great treasure hidden inside the "cosmic fire dragon".

 In this case, light from Dragon Arc was bent by the gravity of Abell 370, a galaxy cluster located about 4 billion light-years from Earth.

-Abell 370 is also the reason why the Dragon Arc - a spiral galaxy - is seen in the shape of a fiery dragon with a long tail.
+It is also Abell 370 that causes the Dragon Arc - a spiral galaxy - to be seen as a fiery dragon with a long tail.

 In reality, it's still a spiral galaxy.
-But the image we see, through the warped space-time, has distorted it, with some of the light being stretched to form a "dragon's tail."
+But the image we see, through the warped space-time, has distorted it, with some of the light being stretched out to form a "dragon's tail".

-In a study just published in Nature Astronomy, Abell 370 further helped researchers detect 44 individual stars in the Dragon Arc's warped light tail.
+In a study just published in Nature Astronomy, Abell 370 went on to help researchers spot 44 individual stars in the Dragon Arc's warped light tail.

 Co-author Fengwu Sun from the Harvard and Smithsonian Center for Astrophysics (USA), said it was a serendipitous discovery while they were using Abell 370 to search for other ancient, distant galaxies.